-Figure 7 schematically summarizes the main non-specific effects of solutes on the gel fluid transition temperature as a function of hydration.
-The bold line is for a lipid-water system, where dehydration causes the transition temperature to rise several tens of degrees above the excess water transition temperature $T_0$ .
-The full line shows the effects of the osmotic and volumetric effects of small, uncharged solutes such as sugars, which reduce the membrane stress and hence the transition temperature will fall by an amount in the range ~10 °C to 60 °C, depending on the lipid species (indicated by the filled circle in Fig 7), and then remain almost constant as any further dehydration will be limited in extent and rather slow.
-This effect is most likely due to the mechanical properties of the glass, as it can support an anisotropic stress, and can thus support the membrane in the fluid state at temperatures where the gel transition would occur in the absence of a glass.
+tion.
+The bold line is for a lipid-water system, in which dehydration causes the transition temperature to rise up to several tens of degrees above the excess water transition temperature $T_o$ .
+The full line shows the effects of the osmotic and volumetric effects of small, uncharged solutes such as sugars, which reduce the membrane stress and hence the transition temperature at any hydration.
+If vitrification occurs at a particular hydration, then the transition temperature will fall by an amount in the range ~10 to 60°C, depending on the lipid species (indicated by the filled circle in Fig. 7), and then remain almost constant as any further dehydration will be limited in extent and rather slow.
+This effect is

-&lt;sup>10 Diffusion is slowed but not stopped in vitrified materials.
+Diffusion is slowed but not stopped in vitrified materials.
 Further, highly viscous samples may be inhomogeneous and not all regions may vitrify at the same time or temperature.
-Thus some further dehydration may occur over periods of weeks (Steponkus, personal communication; Zhang and Steponkus, 1995).
+Thus some further dehydration may occur over periods of weeks (94 and P. L. Steponkus, personal communication). most likely due to the mechanical properties of the glass, as it can support an anisotropic stress and can thus support the membrane in the fluid state at temperatures at which the gel transition would occur in the absence of a glass.